LASIK Using Allegretto Wave Eye-Q 400 in South Florida

 Higher order aberrations are diagnosed and measured using wavefront maps.
 These maps are plotted by passing a narrow ray of eye-safe light through the optical system and measuring the optical distortions as the light exits the eye.
 These patterns are then compared with the flat wavefront associated with normal vision.
 An ideal wavefront map would be perfectly flat.

 The surgeons of Braverman Eye Center are well-known as South Florida, Ft.
 Lauderdale and LASIK Miami specialists.
-These renowned surgeons have also helped many cataracts Ft.
-Lauderdale / Miami patients achieve remarkably clear vision.
+These renowned surgeons have also helped many / Cataracts Fort Lauderdale patients achieve remarkably clear vision.